 You can also easily deploy, manage, and scale containerized applications with Kubernetes and Amazon Elastic Container Service for Kubernetes (Amazon EKS).

 Arguably the best practice approach is to utilize an amalgamation hybrid of both the traditional bootstrapping action and the golden image.
 In this scenario, some parts of your configuration are captured in a golden image while others are configured dynamically.

 Typically, items that introduce external dependencies or don’t often change would be a part of your golden image, while those that differ between your various environments or do change often would be set up dynamically through bootstrapping actions.

 If you’re frequently releasing new versions of your application, it’s likely quite impractical for you to create a new AMI for each version.
-Additionally, you don’t want your database hostname configuration hardcoded to you AMI because it would then be different from your production and test environments.
+Additionally, you don’t want your database hostname configuration hardcoded to your AMI.
+This is because it would then be different from your production and test environments.